bpopescu-qutech/imsep/episodes/python-virtual-environmants.Rmd

 -rw-r--r--   1 alex  staff   90  5 Oct 11:47 pyvenv.cfg
 ```

-So, running the `python3 -m venv venv` command created the target directory called "venv"
+So, running the `python -m venv venv` command created the target directory called "venv" containing:
-containing:

-- `pyvenv.cfg` configuration file
-  with a home key pointing to the Python installation from which the command was run,
+- `pyvenv.cfg` configuration file with a home key pointing to the Python installation from which the command was run,
-- `bin` subdirectory (called `Scripts` on Windows)
-  containing a symlink of the Python interpreter binary used to create the environment
+- `bin` subdirectory (called `Scripts` on Windows) containing a symlink of the Python interpreter binary used to
-  and the standard Python library,
+   create the environment and the standard Python library,
 - `lib/pythonX.Y/site-packages` subdirectory (called `Lib\site-packages` on Windows)
   to contain its own independent set of installed Python packages isolated from other projects, and
 - various other configuration and supporting files and subdirectories.